 Rotala Macandra: This is another species in the genus ‘Rotala’.
 It is also called the Giant Rotala or King of the Reds.
 This type of Rotala has broader leaves, which are green in color (emersed form) and pinkish brown to red /orange in submersed form.

-The leaves are oval-shaped, slightly sharp and have a wavy margin.
+The leaves are oval-shaped, slightly sharp, and have a wavy margin.
 The stems of this species can grow up to 40 – 50 cm in height.

-Rotala Macandra is a pretty demanding plant, it requires acidic water, lots of iron, water movements, CO2 and lots of light.
+Rotala Macandra is a pretty demanding plant, it requires acidic water, lots of iron, water movements, CO2, and lots of light.
 Without high light, it will rot away.

-Rotala Wallichii: This consists of a single stem, which does not branch in submersed from.
+Rotala Wallichii: This consists of a single stem, which does not branch in submersed form.
 Wallichii can reach 40 – 50 cm (15 – 20 inches) in height.
 Leaves in whorls are 10 to 12 mm long and only 1.25 mm wide (like needles), green or brown-green and the tips are often reddish or yellow-gold.

 The leaves are arranged all around the node, like the spokes of a bicycle.
 Leaves are thin, thick and abundant (up to 15 for each whorl).